smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 He sat, but his posture remained rigid.
 Watchful.

-"What I'm about to tell you," she said, "will sound like madness.
-But it's the truth, and you need to hear it before you dig any deeper."
+"What I'm about to tell you will sound like madness." she said, "But I need you to hear it.
+Not because I expect you to believe me.
+Not even because I think it will change anything."
+A pause.
+"Because someone should finally say it aloud."

 "I'm listening."

+She studied him for a long moment, this man who thought power meant control.
+Her fingers traced the armrest of her chair - the same motion she used when forcing herself still during court.

-She took a breath.
+She took a deep breath.
 "Years ago, my husband offended Poseidon.
-The god's curse fell on me- The bull from the sea.
-I tried to resist, but divine curses don't permit resistance."
+The god's curse fell on me."
+She watched Theron's face carefully.
+"The bull from the sea.
+I tried to resist, but divine curses don't permit resistance.
+What I gave birth to should never have existed."

+Her voice was steady.
+Calmer than she felt.
+The anger helped, she'd learned that years ago.
+Channel it into coldness, into precision.
+Let it sharpen her words instead of breaking them.

 "Careful, Majesty."
 Theron's voice was soft.
 "Speaking ill of the King-"

 "I'm not speaking ill.
-I'm explaining."
-She pressed on.
-"What I gave birth to should never have existed.
-Half bull, half man.
-Minos was shamed by it, horrified by it, but also..."
-She paused.
-"He was intrigues by it.
-He couldn't kill it.
-So he commissioned the prison."
+I'm stating fact."
+She leaned forward slightly.
+"Half bull, half man.
+Minos was horrified, but he was also fascinated.
+He couldn't kill it, whether from paternal feeling or divine prohibition, I've never been certain.
+So he commissioned the prison.
+Fed it.
+Raised it."

-Theron's hand moved to his belt—not for a weapon, but for the small tablet he kept there.
+Theron's hand moved to his belt - not for a weapon, but for the small tablet he kept there.
 Taking notes.
 "These are serious accusations, Majesty."

+She felt the familiar tightness in her chest.
+The same helpless rage that had defined her marriage, her motherhood, her entire cursed existence on this island.
+She'd tried so many times to stop this.
+To warn people.
+To find someone who would listen.

 "They're not accusations.
 They're confession."
 She leaned forward.
 "The thing below is learning, growing stronger.
 The labyrinth won't hold it forever.
-When it breaks free—"
+When it breaks free-"

 "You're suggesting the King knowingly harbors a monster?"
 Theron's stylus scratched against wax.
 "That he's built this entire project to contain his... what are you claiming, exactly?"

-"His son."
-The word fell like stone.
-"The Minotaur is Minos's son."
+"I'm claiming he's corrupted something that was already an abomination.
+Made it worse.
+Fed it children to study how it learns."
+Her voice went quieter.
+"Whatever fathered it, he claimed it as his own.
+He sees it as his son."

 Silence.

 Then Theron set down his stylus with deliberate care.
 "Majesty, you're clearly under great strain.
-Perhaps—"

-"I'm trying to warn you."
-Her voice rose.
-"Stop your investigation.
-Take a ship.
-Leave Crete while you still can."

-"Leave?"
-He stood.
-"You're asking me to abandon my post based on... what?
-Palace ghost stories?
-Your Majesty, if you're unwell, perhaps the royal physicians—"
+Perhaps-"

+"Stop."
+She held up a hand.
+"We both know what you're doing.
+You're deciding how to use this.
+Whether to report me as mad, or treasonous, or simply inconvenient."
+Her smile was bitter.
+"So decide.
+But don't insult me by pretending concern."

-"I'm not unwell, you fool.
-I'm trying to save your life."
+"I'm trying to help-"

-"By confessing treason against the King?"
-His smile was cold.
-"By claiming he's harboring monsters?
-By suggesting I flee like a deserter?"
-He moved toward the door.
-"This conversation has been very illuminating."

-She stood, understanding too late.
-"You're going to use this against me."

-"I'm going to report what I heard.
-A queen suggesting the King is ashamed, speaking of divine curses and monstrous offspring.
-Recommending his own officers abandon their posts."
-He paused at the threshold.
-"Very concerning behavior, Majesty."

-"You want the throne," she said quietly.
-"But you can't see the throne itself is poisoned."

-"The throne is power.
-Power is never poisoned—only poorly wielded."
-He bowed.
-"Thank you for your candor, Majesty.
-It's been most useful."
+"You're trying to position yourself."
+She stood, moving to the window.
+The island stretched below; beautiful, cursed, inescapable.
+"You think if you can prove Minos is unfit, or I'm disloyal, you can seize control."
+She turned back to face him "You want power, but you can't see that the throne itself is poisoned"

+"The King's authority is absolute.
+I merely ensure it remains so."
+A pause.
+"This conversation has been very illuminating, Majesty."

+"Has it?"
+She moved closer, and for a moment her composure cracked.
+"I just told you the truth about divine punishment, monstrous offspring, and systematic murder.
+And all you heard was opportunity."

+"Your honesty has been invaluable, Majesty."

 After he left, she stood motionless.
-She'd tried to save him through truth.
-He'd heard only opportunity.
+She'd tried to save him through truth, but instead he weaponized it.

 The vibrations through the stone pulsed stronger.
-Hungry.

-Theron would get his answers soon enough.
-He'd investigate, dig deeper, demand to see the lower chambers.
-And eventually, he would.

-The thing below was always hungry for men who thought they understood power.
+The Queen felt what Theron couldn't; the breathing rhythm she'd once carried inside her.

+Theron would investigate.
+Dig deeper.
+Demand proof.

+He'd get it.